“No way!” Jacky exclaimed as soon as Joanne finished her recounts.

-Gino turns to give her an appreciative smile.
+Gino turned to give her an appreciative smile.
 “Thanks for offering though.”

-Gino nods, feeling like he’s back in those high school days when only he and Joanne remain by each other’s side and support one another throughout.
+Gino nodded, feeling like he was back in those high school days when only he and Joanne remained by each other’s side and support one another throughout.
 He thought he lost her as a friend through all those times, but he could finally recognize his old friend again through her silent supportiveness like the old days.
 She didn’t care for others’ tease or mean words but was always so supportive and defensive of him.
 It was all because she was his friend.
 And still is, he thought.

 “What are you thinking of?”
-Joanne asks when they’re out in the parking lot again.
+Joanne asked when they were out in the parking lot again.

-“Nothing,” Gino says, his confidence returning and voice hinting a tad of mischief.
+“Nothing,” Gino said, his confidence returning and voice hinting a tad of mischief.

-Joanne smiles, knowing her old friend is back.
-A guy who’s too honest for his own good at times yet very trustworthy.
+Joanne smiled, knowing her old friend was back.
+A guy who was too honest for his own good at times yet very trustworthy.

 © Thursday, November 19th, 2009